 - You can’t see big, lump pieces of white crab meat.

-- There’s an orange skin on your crab (imitation crab meat).
+- There’s an orange skin on your crab (Oh no!
+That’s imitation crab meat).

 If you didn’t know.
 Now you know.

-Now, I no longer live in Maryland sadly.
-We are up in PA and fresh crabs aren’t available on the side of the highway like they are in Maryland.
-So, in a pinch, you can use canned crab meat.
-It’s just not going to be as good as fresh.
-Even if you get the $20 can of refrigerated lump crab meat, you most likely wont be getting the big, flaky chunks of white crab meat like you would if you buy or pick your crabs fresh.
+With canned crab meat, you may not get big, flaky chunks of white crab meat like you would if you buy or pick your crabs fresh.
 Also, the meat will have lost some of it’s flavor after being packed into the can and sitting for awhile.

-If you don’t have access to fresh crab meat, you can order it fresh online.
+If you’re a stickler for the best quality but don’t have access to fresh seafood, then another option is to order fresh crab meat online.
 Just make sure when you order, that you’re getting real crab meat from a place located in Maryland.
 It’s not going to be cheap.

 So that’s really it in a nutshell.
 I hope that clears up any confusion you may have had about real Maryland vs. fake crab cakes. 🙂